On my calculator I divided one whole number by another whole number and got the answer 3.125. If the numbers are both under 50, what are they?

 Four Go game for an adult and child.
 Will you be the first to have four numbers in a row on the number line?

 This challenge is a game for two players.
-Choose two numbers from the grid and multiply or divide, then mark your answer on the number line.
-Can you get four in a row before your partner?
+Choose two of the numbers to multiply or divide, then mark your answer on the number line.
+Can you get four in a row?

 Where will the point stop after it has turned through 30 000 degrees?
 I took out my calculator and typed 30 000 ÷ 360.
-How
+How did this help?

 Clare Green looks at the role of the calculator in the teaching and learning of primary mathematics.

 Use the clocks to investigate French decimal time in this problem.
 Can you see how this time system worked?

 Investigate what happens if we create number patterns using some simple rules.

 Nowadays the calculator is very familiar to many of us.
 What did people do to save time working out more difficult problems before the calculator existed?